plutzilla/plutzilla.github.io/_drafts/moving-from-http-to-https.md

 The errors can indicate wrong configuration, use of expired or revoked TLS certificate and the misuse or potential TLS-based attack scenarios.

-The errors can be logged to the aforementioned report-uri.com service by adding the certain HTTP response headers (replce term "EXAMPLE" with your configured one):
+The errors can be logged to the aforementioned report-uri.com service by adding the certain HTTP response headers (replace term "EXAMPLE" with your configured one):

 ```
 Report-To: {"group":"default","max_age":604800,"endpoints":[{"url":"https://EXAMPLE.report-uri.com/a/d/g"}],"include_subdomains":true}